Be Happy – NECC Professor Considers the Science of Happiness

+Lizzie Linn Casanave is an adjunct professor at Northern Essex Community College in Haverhill and member of its speakers bureau.
 Psychologists who write about the topic often cite research indicating that 50% of happiness can be attributed to genetics, 10% to one’s current life situation and 40% to the perception of those experiences.
 This means that we have significant but not total control over our own happiness.

 This good news, according to Casanave, applies to all ages and walks of life.
 “Even if happiness isn’t in your genes,” says the Arlington resident, “you can learn to cultivate it.”